-We lease the majority of our retail stores, often in second generation sites ranging in size from 22,000 to 50,000 square feet.
-Our corporate headquarters, located in Harrisburg, PA, is 58,208 square feet and is leased under an agreement that expires in February 2033, with options to renew for three successive five-year periods.
-Our corporate data center and additional office space is 19,783 square feet and is under an agreement that expires July 31, 2022, with an option to purchase or an option to renew for one two-year period.
+We lease the majority of our retail stores, often in second generation sites ranging in size from 23,000 to 50,000 square feet.
+Our corporate headquarters, located in Harrisburg, PA, is 58,200 square feet and is leased under an agreement that expires in February 2033, with options to renew for three successive five-year periods.
+Our corporate data center and additional office space is 19,800 square feet.
+We exercised our purchase option and acquired the space on August 31, 2021 for \$1.2 million.
 Our 603,000 square foot distribution center located in York, PA is leased under an agreement that expires in March 2028 with options to renew for two successive five-year periods.
-Our 962,280 square foot distribution center in Commerce, GA is leased under an agreement that expires in April 2024 with options to renew for three successive five-year periods.
-In 2019, we constructed our 615,060 square foot distribution center in Lancaster, TX.
-The distribution center became fully operational during the first quarter of 2020.
-As of January 30, 2021, there were 388 Ollie's Bargain Outlet locations across 25 contiguous states in the eastern half of the United States.
+Our 962,000 square foot distribution center in Commerce, GA is leased under an agreement that expires in April 2024 with options to renew for three successive five-year periods.
+A sof January 29, 2022, there were 431 Ollie's Bargain Outlet locations across 29 contiguous states in the eastern half of the United States.